xxhu94/BANADA/README.md

+# BANADA

+A PyTorch implementation for the paper below:
+**Who Are the Evil Backstage Manipulators: Boosting Graph Attention Networks against Deep Fraudsters**.

+## Running BANADA
 To run the code, you need to have at least Python 3.7 or later versions.
-## Running BANADA
 1.In BANADA/data directory，run`unzip BUPT.zip` and `unzip Sichuan.zip` to unzip the datasets;
 2.Run `python data_process.py` to generate Sichuan and BUPT dataset in DGL;
 3.Run `python main.py` to run BANADA with default settings.